Helium-Labs/Zorkin/README.md

 These improvements focus on enhancing security, reducing costs, and offering a more adaptable and user-friendly Zero-Knowledge self-custodial authentication mechanism suitable for a variety of applications and authentication services.

-#### Stateful Smart Contract Variant

-- Rather than repeatedly rekeying the `SessionAccount` to manage authorized sessions, a more straightforward approach is to use an external stateful smart contract to keep track of session data.
-This alternative method would store session information in what's typically referred to as "box storage", a term used in the context of this text to describe the storage system utilized by the smart contract.
-However, regardless of the session management strategy chosen, it's essential to define the `SessionAccount` as a Logic Signature (also known as a smart signature).
-The Logic Signature is a key component that allows the `SessionAccount` to function in a manner similar to a standard Algorand wallet.
-Without it, the account would not have the flexibility required for general use, as smart contracts on their own cannot perform all actions of a wallet and have certain constraints that could prove restrictive.
-The Logic Signature essentially gives the `SessionAccount` the capability to authorize transactions in a secure and programmable way, ensuring that it adheres to the predefined rules embedded within it.
-The primary shortcoming of this variant is its inflexibility, as it deviates from behaving like a conventional wallet.
-Consequently, it may not be suitable for dApp transactions that anticipate interactions with a regular wallet and require a specific structure for group transactions.

 ## Method

 The following provides a concise overview of the system.
 First we introduce the components to the solution, and later we describe protocols and procedures incorporating these procedures to achieve some of the functionality outlined in the introduction.